saberdy/stackoverflow-blog/content/projects/stackoverflow-trend-analysis.md

 ![](/static/mac_users.png "mac users programming language preference")

-Although Python was not on top of the most favored programming languages list, it seems to be the second choice of linux users.
+Although Python was not on top of the most favored programming languages list, it seems to be the second choice of Linux users.
 In the table below, the popularity of JavaScript, HTML/CSS, SQL, and Java are identical in the ranking for Windows and Mac users.

 |Windows            |   Mac     |       Linux |
 |:-----------------|:----------|:----------|